 Members of academic staff and postgraduate research students (PhD, MPhil)

 - From University of London on proof of registration (e.g. current student card)

 - From other universities with a letter of introduction confirming current registration

 - From their tutor or department administrator (for each academic year).

-Postgraduate taught-course students (e.g. LLM students) are not normally admitted, except those registered at the following University of London Colleges under a current arrangement with IALS: Birbeck College, King’s College London, London School of Economics, Queen Mary University of London, School of Oriental and African Studies, University College London).
+Postgraduate taught-course students (e.g. LLM students) are not normally admitted, except those registered at the following University of London colleges under a current arrangement with IALS: Birkbeck College, King’s College London, London School of Economics, Queen Mary University of London, School of Oriental and African Studies, University College London.